What is the Financial Conduct Authority?

 How does this affect me as a borrower?

-As well as better affordability and credit checks, lenders are now offering more flexible repayment options, such as Instalment loans, which can be repaid over the course of a few months, rather than in a single lump sum on the borrower's next payday.
-This can help relieve the pressure on consumers and allow them to spread the cost of a loan, removing some of the pressures that payday loans previously created.
+As well as better affordability and credit checks, lenders can now offer more flexible repayment options, such as instalment loans, which can be repaid over the course of a few months, rather than in a single lump sum on the borrower's next payday.
+This can help relieve the pressure on consumers and allow them to spread the cost of repaying a loan.

 Blog Disclaimer